welcome race fans to krazyaboutracing.com we are now in our 23rd year of being the leader in motorsports coverage on the world wide web

 Trent Gower

-BUY NEW EGYPT TICKETS HERE
+BUY WORLD FINALS TICKETS HERE

 WATCH LIVE ON DIRTVision